GarryBGoode/py_gearworks/docs/source/index.rst

-.. gggears documentation master file, created by sphinx-quickstart on Tue Nov 19 11:06:17 2024.
+.. py_gearworks documentation master file, created by sphinx-quickstart on Tue Nov 19 11:06:17 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gggears's documentation!
+Welcome to py_gearworks's documentation!
 ===================================

 .. toctree::